 Studies indicate that distracted driving, a term rarely used a decade ago, is now ranked as one of the major hazards on the road, right up there with drunk driving.
 For various reasons, the number of crashes involving distracted drivers is probably even greater than statistics indicate, and prohibitions against texting and other high-risk behaviors are rarely enforced.
 But there are common-sense steps that you can take to help protect yourself and your loved ones from increasingly common and dangerous behaviors that are driving us all to distraction.

 The term “distracted driving” encompasses a range of bad habits, all of which can take your attention from the road ahead, including eating while driving, arguing with passengers, adjusting entertainment or navigation systems or climate controls, and fiddling with tobacco or vape products.
+Consulting with an experienced automobile lawyer can provide valuable guidance if you have been involved in an accident caused by distracted driving.
+The most common culprit, though, is the smartphone.
 The most common culprit, though, is the smart phone.
 Talking, texting, checking emails and social media have become such constant activities for some drivers that they believe they can do so without losing focus on their driving — despite ample evidence to the contrary.

 The National Highway Traffic Safety Administration estimates that 1000 people a day are injured in accidents in which at least one driver was distracted.
 The NHTSA attributed 2841 deaths to distracted driving in 2018; but some experts believe the government’s figures are only a baseline at best, since in many instances the distractions that caused the accident may not be apparent or properly reported.